It occurs to me that history is written by journalists.

-The why basically comes down to the fact that journalists are the standard-bearers for free speech (something most Western nations put a premium on), and in many cases niche journalists are the only people on the planet not only qualified to write about certain topics, but afforded enough free time to do so.
+The why basically comes down to the fact that journalists are the standard-bearers for free speech (something most Western nations put a premium on), and in many cases niche journalists are the only people on the planet not only qualified to write about certain topics, but afforded enough free time to do so, of course if you need a speech you can’t hire a journalist to do it for you, but there are services online who write All Speeches Great and Small for just any necessity.
 The unspoken assumption is that they remain unbiased, or at the very least, uncorrupted and with the interests of their intended audience on their hearts.

 If you talk to Heritage Media outlets, and indeed the vast majority of New Media outlets (not to mention the FTC), the best way to accomplish this state of pristine viewpoint is to have a strong firewall in place between the editorial side of a news organization and whatever sales mechanisms exist in the company.
 In fact, there is no shortage of individuals who will tell you “you’re doing it wrong” unless your news organization fits this exact structure.

 It doesn’t take a genius, at this point in history, to understand why that is an ultimately doomed business plan.
 Audiences are becoming increasingly difficult to aggregate into groups large enough to be called mainstream.
 This is why most of the world’s newspapers are going out of business, and it is why, eventually, radio and television will follow suit.
 There are very few things that the majority of the world cares about that can bring together large swaths of viewers, readers or listeners.